Cly1st/ECG-Arrhythmia-Classification-using-Artificial-Neural-Network/README.md

 Tensorflow cpu 2.1.0

-# Dataset
+# 💾Dataset
-💾 The dataset was downloaded from kaggle website; which data store in csv file and annotation file in txt, not original format from physionet website. https://www.kaggle.com/taejoongyoon/mitbit-arrhythmia-database
+The dataset was downloaded from kaggle website; which data store in csv file and annotation file in txt, not original format from physionet website. https://www.kaggle.com/taejoongyoon/mitbit-arrhythmia-database

-# Achknowledgement
+# 💌Achknowledgement

 https://www.kaggle.com/taejoongyoon/mitbit-arrhythmia-database